CRAIG KENTON SMITH, Ph.D.

 I am experienced and highly motivated in the following areas:

-remote sensing physics, algorithm development and testing, and sensor requirements development;
+algorithm development and testing, and sensor and algorithms requirements flowdown;

 astronomical imaging, detection systems and algorithms;